-I started practicing yoga around 5 years ago.
+I started practicing yoga in 2013.
 I had worked with a personal trainer for about a year to get my body fit and healthy.
 This had resulted in quite a significant weight loss and a renewed joy in trying out different ways to move my body.
 There was a Sivananda yoga studio just down the road from our flat and I signed up for a beginner’s course.
 Since then I have tried lots of different classes, styles, and teachers.

 The following autumn I returned to Rishikesh, did a 200-hour teacher training with Surinder and stayed for a few more months afterwards to keep practicing.
 During this time I first started to sketch yoga postures and sequences.

 A month-long yoga teacher training is quite an intense time of learning, practicing and trying to digest a lot of very specific information about the human body and its movements.
 Sketching and visual note taking has been my way of making sense of and remembering new information for a long time, so I applied this strategy to yoga as well.

 Above: Some of my sketchnotes from the teacher training course.
 If you are interested in my full sketchnotes from the teacher training, they are available as a book as well, either printed or as a PDF.

 Besides making sketchnotes of the more theoretical topics like yoga philosophy and anatomy, I also started sketching the sequences of our daily asana practices.
 I wanted to remember the sequences for my own practice back home.
 Sketching out the sequences also had the nice side effect of helping me to understand the underlying structure of the classes, to see patterns in the sequencing and to form an understanding of the gradual evolution of the classes during the 4-week course.
 Visualising the sequences deepened my understanding of the practice and created a nice and easy-to-grasp summary of what we did every day.